 Please watch our video for more information.

-You can get in touch with the Planning and Building Standards office by telephone, email, by calling at the office or by letter to arrange a meeting with an officer to discuss your proposal.
+You can get in touch with the Planning office by telephone, email, by calling at the office or by letter to arrange a meeting with an officer to discuss your proposal.

 We strongly encourage you to send us details of your proposal (with accompanying sketches/draft drawings if possible) before you meet a planning officer.
 This will help the officer to:

 - see what the main issues may be